 Follow us for updates

-NSW State Forests asks that visitors complete a Camping Notification form when camping in NSW State Forests.
+- Forestry Corporation encourages visitors to complete a Camping Notification form when camping in NSW State Forests.
 This is NOT a booking form.
-Camping in NSW State forests is free and they do not take bookings.
+Camping in NSW State Forests is free and they do not take bookings.

 - Blowering Dam below the high water mark is managed by WaterNSW.
 This means that camping here is currently not permitted.
 For details, please visit the WaterNSW website.

 - The area above the high water mark on the eastern side of the dam is managed by NSW National Parks and Wildlife Service – visitors can camp in National Parks campsites if they book.

 - On the western side (the Batlow side), the area above the high water mark is managed by Forestry Corporation.
 Camping is not currently permitted on the western foreshore of Blowering Dam due to extensive bushfire damage.
 Please click here for a map of closed areas in Bago State Forest.